GATB/MindTheGap/README.md

     * a graph file (`.h5`).
 This is a binary file, to obtain information stored in it, you can use the utility program dbginfo located in your bin directory or in ext/gatb-core/bin/.

     `MindTheGap find` generates the following output files:
     * a breakpoint file (`.breakpoints`) in fasta format.
-It contains the breakpoint sequences of each detected insertion site.
-Each insertion site corresponds to 2 consecutive entries in the fasta file : sequences are the left and right side flanking kmers.
     * a variant file (`.othervariants.vcf`) in vcf format.
 It contains SNPs and deletion events.

     `MindTheGap fill` generates the following output files:
     * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences or contig gap-fills that were successfully assembled.
-In the case of insertion variants, the location of each insertion on the reference genome can be found in its fasta header.
-In the case of contig gap-fills, the fasta header contains the source and target contigs with their relative orientation ("_Rc" for reversed).
-In both cases, the fasta header includes also information about each gap-fill such as its length, quality score and median kmer abundance.
     * an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection.
-This file contains all information of assembled insertion variants as in the `.insertions.fasta` file but in a different format.
-Here, insertion site positions are 1-based and left-normalized according to the VCF format specifications (contrary to positions indicated in the `.breakpoints` and `insertions.fasta` files which are right-normalized).
-Normalization occurs when multiple positions are possible for a single variation due to a small repeat.
 	* an assembly graph file (`.gfa`) in GFA format, in the case of contig gap-filling.
 It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).
     * a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint/grap-fill.